DemonCass/Phylogenetic-tree/README.md

-# Reconstruction of phylogenetic tree
+# Reconstruction of maximum parsimony phylogenetic tree
 Source code of the paper"Inference of maximum parsimony phylogenetic tree with model based classical and quantum methods".

 # Implementation and Paper Link